logo_le strade del gusto.jpeg

 In the meantime, how can we avoid the risk of the annoying cork taint associated with the use of cork, which often forces us to give up the precious contents of a bottle that has this defect?

 The problem that research has long been trying to solve is the olfactory deviations that come from cork oaks.
 Pesticides and herbicides—in short, the use of chemicals in agriculture—have given us this problem.
 In fact, the responsible molecule, trichloroanisole TCA, is a derivative of trichlorophenol that entered nature starting in the 1960s.
 From the soil, it then rose into the bark of the trees.
 The TCA present in the cork contaminates the wine and acts on the nervous centers of those who bring their nose to the glass, inhibiting the perception of odors and creating the well-known and extremely annoying effect.
-More than a bad smell, it is a blockage of the sense of smell, but the result is the inability to appreciate the wonderful aromas of the wine.
+More than a stench, it is the blocking of the sense of smell, but the result is the inability to appreciate the wonderful aromas of the wine.
 Unfortunately, the soil where cork oaks grow will take many years to get rid of the pesticides, so this is not a problem with an immediate solution, also because the trees produce cork only when they are at least 40 years old.

 LE STRADE DEL GUSTO@All Right Reserved 2026